- Investing Guide

 The key to securing your Bitcoin is holding your private keys.
 This passphrase is how you access your wallet.
 You should never share these keys with anyone, under any circumstances.
 If someone gains access to your private keys, they control your wallet.
 Remember, there are no refunds on the blockchain.

 Gold is highly susceptible to counterfeiting.
 For centuries, goldsmiths have melted down pure gold bars, diluted them with cheaper gold, and resold them as their originals.
 The practice has remained a scourge to the industry for over a hundred years.

 In terms of long-term legality, gold has Bitcoin beat.
 There is little chance that politicians will pass some anti-gold law anytime soon.
-However, it was less than 100 years ago that the US government passed a law confiscating all the citizen’s gold.
-The Executive order 6102 was passed by President Gerald Ford on August 5, 1933.
+However, it was less than 100 years ago that the US government passed a law confiscating all the citizen's gold.
+Executive Order #6102 was passed by President Franklin D. Roosevelt on August 5, 1933.

-Bitcoin may still have an uphill battle in terms of receiving legal recognition.
+Bitcoin continues to gain popularity as more platforms and users enter the ecosystem.
+Recently, El Salvador recognized Bitcoin as a legal tender.
+At the time the move was controversial.
+However, there are already many other nations seeking to leverage Bitocin SoV capabilities to fight hyperinflation.
+However, in some nations, it may still have an uphill battle in terms of receiving legal recognition.
 Some countries have even gone as far as to ban this crypto.
-In nearly every country, there has been a lawmaker sounding alarm bells about the disruptive potential this technology provides.
-For these reasons, Bitcoin’s long-term legality may remain in question for years to come.
+For these reasons, Bitcoin's long-term legality may remain in question for years to come.